How to Tell if Someone Is Viewbotting on Twitch – Top 3 Signs

 Against View Botting on Twitch

-Imagine that you were playing and streaming video games on Twitch diligently for a small number of people, while there is a guy who uses bot accounts to increase his number of viewers.
+Imagine that you are playing and streaming video games on Twitch diligently for a small audience, while someone else uses bot accounts to inflate his viewer count.

-And after some time he gains material wealth thanks to viewbotting.
+After some time, he acquires material wealth through viewbotting.

-Therefore, we strongly disagree with the concept of viewbotting on Twitch, and we advise you guys not to use the services of bots.
+Therefore, we strongly oppose the concept of viewbotting on Twitch and advise you not to use bot services.

-Moreover, we recommend you to be completely free to report if someone is viewbotting because we all have our role in making Twitch a trustful network.
+Moreover, we encourage you to feel free to report anyone who is viewbotting, as we all play a role in making Twitch a trustworthy network.

-If we are all ignoring fakes, Twitch would change a lot in a negative way!
+If we all ignore fakes, Twitch would undergo significant negative changes!

-Bear in mind that streamers who are using viewbotting services want to make use of the fact that many advertisers pay per view, so they opt for the aforementioned illegal action.
+Keep in mind that streamers utilizing viewbotting services aim to take advantage of the fact that many advertisers pay per view, which leads them to choose this illegal action.

 Why is it illegal?